Diagonal Double pocket card

 6. Step 6

-Fold the top left rectangle over to the right hand side.
+Fold the top left panel over to the right hand side.

 7. Step 7

-Fold the left bottom rectangle under the folded rectangle on the right bottom.
+Fold the bottom left panel behind the folded panel on the right.

 8. Step 8

-Fold the bottom corner up over the other folded up corner.
+Fold the bottom corner up over the other folded up corner, aligning the folds.

 9. Step 9